akhawaja/TwigView/README.md

 ## Usage ##

-You can use the View object in the same manner to the Laravel View object.
+All your views must have the *.twig* file extension.
+You can use the TwigView\View object in the same manner as the Laravel\View object.
 Just keep in mind that you are using Twig syntax inside your views.

 ## License ##